Key Strategies, Benefits, and Limitations When Making Charitable Donations

 TJCA Adjustments

-In general, for tax years after December 31, 2017, a taxpayer is provided a deduction for cash contributions made to public charities—including a donor advised fund—equal to 60% of their adjusted gross income for the current tax year.
-For example, if a taxpayer has an adjusted gross income of $1,000,000 in 2019 and donates $700,000 to a public charity, his charitable deduction for 2019 will be limited to $600,000—or 60% of his adjusted gross income.
+In general, for tax years after December 31, 2017, an individual taxpayer is provided a deduction for cash contributions made to public charities—including a donor-advised fund—equal to 60% of their adjusted gross income (AGI) for the current tax year.
+For example, if a taxpayer has an AGI of $1,000,000 in 2023 and donates cash of $700,000 to a public charity, their charitable deduction for 2023 will be limited to $600,000—or 60% of his AGI.

-If a taxpayer makes capital gain property contributions to a public charity, he or she may deduct contributions equal to 30% of their adjusted gross income for the current tax year if the securities were held long term.
+If a taxpayer makes contributions of capital gain property to a public charity, they may deduct contributions equal to 30% of their AGI for the current tax year if the securities were held long-term.

-Contributions of cash to certain private foundations, veterans’ organizations, fraternal societies, and cemetery organizations are limited to 30% adjusted gross income.
-Contributions of capital gain property to certain private foundations, veterans’ organizations, fraternal societies, and cemetery organizations are limited to 20% adjusted gross income.
+Contributions of cash to certain private foundations, veterans’ organizations, fraternal societies, and cemetery organizations are limited to 30% of AGI.
+Contributions of capital gain property to certain private foundations, veterans’ organizations, fraternal societies, and cemetery organizations are limited to 20% of AGI.

 There are various exceptions to the above rules that relate to the type of entity that receives the donation and the type of property contributed.
-Often, there are specific rules donors must follow that impact the fair market value (FMV) of the property donated.
+Donors should review the rules as the method for determining fair market value of the property donated may vary.
 It’s important to consult with an accounting professional before making a large donation.

 Donation Strategies

-Many individuals benefit from donating low-basis publicly traded stock to their donor-advised fund.
+Many individuals benefit from donating low-basis publicly traded stock to a public charity or a donor-advised fund—see more information on donor-advised funds below.
 This provides them the ability to achieve the following goals:

-• Offset ordinary income.
-Donors receive a charitable deduction equal to the FMV of the publically traded stock without having to recognize the gain on the appreciation in the value of the stock.
+- Offset ordinary income.
+Donors receive a charitable deduction equal to the FMV of the publicly traded stock—held long-term—without having to recognize the gain on the appreciation in the value of the stock.
 That means the taxpayer can offset other items of ordinary income or other capital gains for the current tax year.

 Philanthropic Structures